hayden-hurst/banking-app/README.md

 ## Future Improvements

 - Add multi-factor authentication (MFA) for enhanced security.
-- Implement scheduled transactions.
+- Implement scheduled transactions.  (recurring payments such as subscriptions)
-- Support for multiple currencies.
+- Support for multiple currencies. (will use an api such as currency layer for accurate money conversions)
 - Add an admin dashboard for user management.
+- IP tracking for fraud detection and for account protection (e.g., login from different location/ip must be approved before authorizing)
+- Device login detection (e.g., user must approve login on different device)

 ---